nferraz/ChatBot-Simple/README.md

 Instead of specifying the chatbot knowledge base in xml, we are going to use the powerful text manipulation capabilities of Perl.

-The rationale behind this decision is simple: "simple" AI languages, like AIML, are only simple as long as you want to do simple things.
+The rationale behind this decision is that "simple" AI languages, like AIML, are only simple as long as you want to do simple things.
 Once you start adding features, they start to become unmanageable.